MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Experiments

-\subsubsection{Impact of The Proposed Components}
+\subsubsection{\textbf{Impact of The Proposed Components}}

-To validate the contributions of each module (i.e. TMA, TPCM) in our method, we experiment under 5-way 1-shot settings on the SSv2-Small and SSv2-Full datasets.
-Our multimodal baseline method chooses CLIP-ViT-B/32 as our visual encoder and freezes all the learnable weights without extra modules.
-As shown in Tab.\ref{components}, we observe each component is effective.
-Specifically, compared to the baseline, the TMA module can bring 13.5\% and 16.3\% accuracy improvements on SSv2-Small and SSv2-Full, and the TPCM module can bring 16.9\% and 19.6\% on two datasets.
-Combining all modules can get the best results, bringing 27.7\% and 31.7\% accuracy gains on SSv2-Small and SSv2-Full over the baseline.
+To assess the impact of each module (\textit{i.e.}, FgMA and TPCM) in our method, we conduct experiments under 5-way 1-shot settings on SSv2-Small and SSv2-Full.
+As indicated in Tab.~\ref{components}, we confirm the effectiveness of each component.
+The multimodal baseline freezes all the learnable weights without extra modules.
+Specifically, in comparison to the baseline, the FgMA module results in accuracy improvements of 13.5\% and 16.3\% on SSv2-Small and SSv2-Full, respectively, while the TPCM module yields gains of 16.9\% and 19.6\% on the two datasets.
+The combination of all modules produces the most favorable outcomes, leading to accuracy gains of 27.7\% and 31.7\% on SSv2-Small and SSv2-Full, respectively, over the baseline.

-\subsubsection{Effectiveness of The Adaptation Components}
+\subsubsection{\textbf{Effectiveness of The Adaptation Components}}

-To demonstrate the effectiveness of our proposed adaptation in TMA, we compare our method to two baselines.
-We choose CLIP-ViT-B/32 as our visual encoder.
-The first baseline is a frozen space-only model without any adaptation, freeing all the trainable parameters of the visual and text encoder but not including the TPCM module.
-Compared to the first baseline, the second baseline fully fine-tuned the visual encoder without any adaptation.
-As shown in Tab.\ref{Adapter}, the fine-tuned visual-only model can bring 12.4\% performance improvement over the first baseline but the number of tunable parameters increases from 3.15M to 90.99M.
-Our method aims to add a few tunable parameters in a fully frozen visual model without compromising the pre-trained weights to achieve better performance than the fully fine-tuned model.
-In Tab.\ref{Adapter}, after multimodal adaptation, the frozen model achieves comparable performance with the full fine-tuned visual-only model (54.0 vs. 53.9) with less than one-tenth of the parameter count of the latter (7.94M vs. 90.99M).
-After adding temporal and joint adaptation, they bring 1.9\% and 0.6\% performance improvements, respectively.
-Our final model brings a 2.6\% accuracy improvement compared to the fine-tuned visual-only model, but the number of tunable parameters is only one-fifth.
+To demonstrate the effectiveness of our proposed multi-type adaptation in FgMA, we compare our method to two baselines.
+The first baseline represents a frozen space-only model without any adaptation, wherein all the trainable parameters of CLIP encoders are frozen, but the TPCM module is not included.
+The second baseline involves fully fine-tuning the visual encoder without any adaptation.
+As presented in Tab.~\ref{Adapter}, the fine-tuned visual-only model demonstrates a 12.4\% performance improvement over the first baseline but with an increase in tunable parameters from 3.15M to 90.99M.
+Our approach seeks to introduce lightweight adapters into a fully frozen visual model, maintaining the integrity of the pre-trained weights, to achieve superior performance compared to a fully fine-tuned model.
+In Tab.~\ref{Adapter}, after the Local Multimodal/Spatiotemporal Adaptation, the frozen model achieves a comparable performance with the full fine-tuned visual-only model (54.0 \textit{vs.} 53.9), while utilizing less than one-tenth of the parameter count of the latter (7.94M \textit{vs.} 90.99M).
+Note that since there is no injection of the global temporal token, this adaptation cannot perform temporal modeling.
+Upon adding the Global Temporal and Joint Adaptation, they yield 1.9\% and 0.6\% performance improvements.
+Our final model delivers a 2.6\% accuracy improvement compared to the fine-tuned visual-only model, yet with only one-fifth of the tunable parameters.